Trevor Larnach Player Props: Twins vs. Yankees

-After going 0-for-4 in his last game, Trevor Larnach and the Minnesota Twins take on the New York Yankees (who will start Jhony Brito) at 7:05 PM ET on Thursday.
+After hitting .171 with five walks and four RBI in his past 10 games, Trevor Larnach and the Minnesota Twins take on the New York Yankees (who will hand the ball to Domingo German) at 1:05 PM ET on Saturday.

-He had a hitless performance in his previous game (0-for-4) against the White Sox.
+He had a hitless showing in his last game (0-for-1) against the Yankees.

 Trevor Larnach Game Info & Props vs. the Yankees